DworkinLab/Protocols/CountingWingCells.md

 ### Contrast

 ### Depth of field
+- We have done some tests on our LeicaM125 Stereoscope (25X and 50X total magnification in colour and monochrome).
+We noticed that when the iris diaphram is 100% open (so more light, but less depth of field) we seem to get much sharper deliniation of the trichomes.
+At first this seemed odd to me, but likely the increase in depth of field means that the image is averaging across across a greater depth.
+If the trichomes are really lying in a single plane, then it would be best to have low depth of field (but fine focusing).
+It is also worth noting that even at the highest magnification (100X total in the ocular, 50X in the camera), it is probably not close enough for a very small (within compartment image).
+Probably worth trying a brightfield with 20X objective (200X total).

 ### Brightness
+TBD
 ### Mounting media

 ### Objective
 Assume the highest quality objective that will fit the whole wing in the field of view is best (i.e. a 4X or 5X plan apochromatic lense)

 ### Brightfield upright?
 Brightfield inverted? stereoscope (white or black background)?
+- In terms of white vs black background (at least using the standard backgrounds), the black background for the M125 stereoscope (reflected light) was useless for counting trichomes.